weihua9217/BMIApp_DSC/README.md

-# application_1129
+# application_DSC

-A new Flutter project for DSC
+A new Flutter project for DSC with a BMI calculator.

 ## Getting Started